- I’m a newly admitted international student to Caldwell University. Where is my I-20?

 - If you are unable to scan and email documents, you can also fax your documents to OISS at 973-618-3444.

 - Fax required documents only to the designated fax number.

 - Please fax OISS required documents together to the designated fax number.
 Please do not fax us things such as your tuition and housing deposit.
 We are not responsible for forwarding them to other offices.

 - Please do not fax the same document again.
 Faxing again will slow down the process because of confusion and extra work involved.

 - Write your full name and Student ID on the first page of each fax.
 If the document does not have your full name and college ID number, we may be unable to match it to your application.

 - Get a confirmation from the fax machine to confirm your fax went through successfully.

 Dependent(s) is defined by US Immigration as “spouse and/or children under 21 years old only.”
 If your spouse and/or children are US citizens or permanent residents of the US, they are not eligible for an I-20.

-Caldwell asks that you to submit each dependent’s I-20 application together with your application.
+Caldwell asks that you submit each dependent’s I-20 application together with your application.

 - Information for on-campus housing is here: https://www.caldwell.edu/residence-life/.

-- For those travelling from the airport, you will receive further information with your I-20 welcome packet.
+- For those traveling from the airport, you will receive further information with your I-20 welcome packet.